My grandmother’s favorite Christmas cookies.

 - Although there is plenty of butter in those little cookies, I always use either parchment paper or a Silpat to prevent any from attaching themselves to the cookie sheet.

-- Wait until the canestreletti are completely cooled down before dusting a generous amount of powder sugar.
+- Wait until the canestreletti are completely cooled down before dusting a generous amount of powdered sugar.

 - Do use some of the egg white to brush over the top of them prior to entering the oven.
 A beautiful golden coat will be kissing them once out of the oven.